Slayer95/aura-bot/CLI.md

 This option is equivalent to ``<hosting.name_filter.unsafe_handler>`` in `config.ini` This option is equivalent to ``<map.hosting.name_filter.unsafe_handler>`` in map configuration

+## \`--hide-ign-started\`

+This parameter customizes whether Aura will obfuscate players names after the game starts.
+By customizing this parameter, players names may effectively be hidden or revealed in the output of many commands and status reports.

+**Options:**

+- always: Players names are hidden.
+- never: Players names are revealed.
+- auto: This is the default.
+Players names are obfuscated in FFA games where there are 3 or more players.

+This option is equivalent to ``<hosting.nicknames.hide_in_game>`` in `config.ini` This option is equivalent to ``<map.hosting.nicknames.hide_in_game>`` in map configuration

+This flag is disabled by default.

 # Flags for CLI commands